College and university rankings: Other global rankings

-The Aggregate Ranking of Top Universities (ARTU) is a meta-ranking that positions global universities based on World University Rankings by THE, QS, and ARWU.
-ARTU is produced by UNSW Sydney and published annually since 2019, with retrospective rankings available for 2012 to 2018.
-In 2024, ARTU ranked 471 universities and featured the Top 400 for publication, with MIT securing first place, followed by Harvard and Oxford in second and third place, respectively.

-The criteria for ARTU is the sum of world rank across the 3 rankings (=THE+QS+ARWU) with universities excluded if they do not have a distinct rank in THE, QS, and ARWU.
-Since 2012, United States has the highest number of ARTU Top 200 universities, while Switzerland has the most ARTU Top 200 universities per capita.
-Meanwhile, Hong Kong, now surpassing Switzerland—which traditionally led on a per capita basis—has the highest number of ARTU Top 200 universities per capita.

-Since 2022, ARTU has included Gross Domestic Product (GDP) and Research & Development (R&D) expenditure as modifiers to determine country level performance and return on investment.
-Hong Kong and Australia come out on top for GDP and R&D respectively for most ARTU Top 200 universities adjusted by these indicators.

 Academic Influence

 Academic Influence creates global and U.S.-centric rankings of colleges, universities, and disciplinary programs by evaluating the combined influence of a school's faculty within and across fields of study.
 Using machine-learning technology developed with funding from the Defense Advanced Research Projects Agency, Academic Influence searches and collates open-source data from such massive publicly available data sources as Wikipedia, Wikidata, Crossref, Semantic Scholar, IPEDS, and BLS.
 Academic Influence gives weight in its rankings to citations of peer-reviewed articles, chapters, and books by influential academics worldwide.
 It thereby attempts to map and objectively measure the influence of a school's thought leadership through its students, faculty, staff, and alumni.
 Academic Influence allows users to create rankings on the fly through its dynamic schools and people tools, which can be filtered by discipline, country, and period.
 Tech entrepreneur and computer scientist Erik J. Larson co-founded Academic Influence.